KonstantinosBitos/Cloud_Resume_Challenge/infrastructure/README.md

 # Infrastructure (Terraform)

-This directory contains the **Infrastructure as Code (IaC)** for the Cloud Resume Challenge.
-It uses [Terraform](https://www.terraform.io/) to provision and manage all AWS resources automatically, ensuring the environment is reproducible, version-controlled, and consistent.
+This directory contains the Infrastructure as Code (IaC) for my cloud hosted resume.
+It uses Terraform to provision and manage all AWS resources automatically, ensuring the environment is reproducible, version-controlled, and consistent.

-## 🏗 Architecture
+## Architecture

 The infrastructure deploys a serverless full-stack application on AWS: